 - Indicate if you are the moderator of a panel and please notify meeting support if there are any speaker cancellations.

 - Speak directly into the microphone at all times.
-Ask questioners to use microphones provided to ask questions, or repeat the question into the microphone.
-Audience members may not be able to hear content delivered off-microphone.
+Ask questioners to walk to the microphones provided to ask questions, or repeat the question into the microphone.
+Audience members—both live and remote—will not be able to hear content delivered off-microphone.

-- Presenters must use their own laptop to deliver their presentations, as one will not be provided by Internet2.
+- Non-netcast presenters must use their own laptop to deliver their presentations, as one will not be provided by Internet2.
 Be sure to bring a copy of your presentation with you.
+Netcast presenters must use the podium laptop provided (see below).

 - Presenters may bring a printed handout.
 The meeting support personnel or room monitor will be available to help you place them or hand them out to attendees.
-There is an automated service business center located in the Hyatt Regency.
-Additional services or high volume printing and shipping services are available at nearby FedEx Office (3 Embarcadero Center) or UPS Store (101A Clay Street).
+The Renaissance Washington, DC Downtown has a FedEx location See http://www.fedex.com/us/office/Hotels-Conventions/renaissance-DC.html%3Chttp://www.fedex.com/us/office/services/conventions/locations/JWMarriott_Indianapolis.html%3E for details.

 Netcast sessions have special technical requirements.
 This information will help ensure a successful experience for meeting participants.

-Unless you submit a Refusal to Record Request, your session will be recorded and made available to online attendees, and any submitted slides offered for download on your session's web page as part of the conference proceedings.
+- Unless you submit a Refusal to Record Request, your session will be recorded and made available to online attendees, and offered for download on the event website as part of the conference proceedings.

-The netcast venue for the 2016 Technology Exchange is in TRIANON.
+- The netcast venues for the 2015 Global Summit are the Grand Ballroom, Mount Vernon A, and Meeting Room 12/13/14.
 Speakers presenting in a netcast venue must use the podium laptop provided by Internet2.

 - If you are presenting in a netcast venue, and your presentation includes other multimedia files (video, audio, etc.), please inform firstname.lastname@example.org when you submit your presentation and describe the additional files you'll be using.
 You will be asked to provide these files in advance of the presentation, so they can be uploaded to the podium laptop.